-INDIA: “The Kashmir Files” is based on the excruciating genocide of Kashmiri Hindus in the 1990s, which forced thousands of Hindus to flee their homeland.
+INDIA: “The Kashmir Files” is based on the true story of the genocide of Kashmiri Pandits in the 1990s, which led to the forced exodus of tens of thousands of Hindus from Kashmir.
 The gruesome story, or rather the 32 years of the darkest chapter in history that has been erased from any existing narrative, unfolds through the Pandit family of Kashmir.

 The night of the 1990s unleashes a tragedy, igniting an onslaught of Kashmiri Hindus across the valley.
-Every terrorist is on the prowl, and they viciously target and slaughter every existing Kashmiri personnel based on their religion.
+Terrorists viciously target and slaughter every existing Kashmiri personnel based on their religion.

-The plot represented the apex of the trauma experienced by Pushkar Nath Pandit, Sharda Pandit, and Shiva Pandit, who had lost a family member, which is nothing short of horror to humanity.
+The plot of the film represents the apex of the trauma experienced by Pushkar Nath Pandit, Sharda Pandit, and Shiva Pandit, who had lost a family member, which is nothing short of horror to humanity.
 Krishna Pandit is the story’s pivot, moving the timeline between the present and the past.
-Facing the horror while living to tell the tale and resembling a refugee in their own country, the narrative raises only one question: Will Kashmiri Hindus receive justice?
+The film raises only one question: Will Kashmiri Hindus receive justice?

 Ensemble cast